peppapig450/instagram-follow-count/README.md

-# Instagram Followers Scrape
+# Instagram Followers Scripts

-Get a users instagram follower count using instaloader and tor.
+A collection of python scripts that involve monitoring a user or multiple users followers on Instagram.

 This means that you have to have a working tor proxy.